hzeller/rpi-rgb-led-matrix/README.md

 Note, all the types provided are in the `rgb_matrix` namespace.
-That way, they won't clash with other types you might use in your code; in particular pretty common names such as `GPIO` or `Canvas` might run into trouble clashing.
+That way, they won't clash with other types you might use in your code; in particular pretty common names such as `GPIO` or `Canvas` might run into clashing trouble.

 Anyway, for convenience you just might add using-declarations in your
 code:

-     // The types eported by the RGB-Matrix library. using rgb_matrix::Canvas;
+     // Types exported by the RGB-Matrix library. using rgb_matrix::Canvas;
      using rgb_matrix::GPIO;
      using rgb_matrix::RGBMatrix;